• Home

 Social Media Representative

-Dr Stacey Ward is a Lecturer in Biological Anthropology at the Australian National University.
+Dr Stacey Ward is a Senior Lecturer in Biological Anthropology at the Australian National University.
 Her research is primarily based in Southeast Asia and has focused on topics such heavy metal exposure among early Bronze Age metallurgists in Thailand, cremation practices in historic Laos, and the relationship between health and social inequality in Iron Age Thailand.
 Stacey also conducts research exploring ethics and education in Biological Anthropology, and has previously assisted with the repatriation of Indigenous skeletal remains.
 In a past life, Stacey worked as a contract archaeologist.
 She has archaeological and bioarchaeological field experience in New Zealand, Australia, Thailand, Cambodia, Laos, Israel and Peru.

 Picture